GRC-SummerSchool/learn-python/Day3/Functions.md

 |[< Previous (Day2 - Dictionaries)](../Day2/Dictionaries.md) | [Day3](../README.md)| [Next (Debugging) >](Debugging.md) |
 |----|----|----|

+# Functions

+In programming, we may need to do the same calculation (or activity) multiple times.
+To encapsulate this calculation or activity, we use a function.
+A function takes zero or more input arguments, processes those arguments and returns zero or more values.
+Functions are also known as subroutines, routines, procedures in other programming languages.

+In general, many programming problems are easier to solve when decomposed into smaller problems or steps.
+Even if we do not need to call a particular function more than once, just decomposing the problem into smaller functions or sub-steps, improves the readability of the code.

+Functions can be thought of as black-boxes.
+They might be written by other people.
+We do not need to know how they work (though it is good to know), but only be concerned what what goes in (inputs) and what comes out (return values or outputs).

+Python gives you many built-in functions like print(), etc. but you can also create your own functions.
+These functions are called *user-defined functions*.

 # Function: Temperature Conversion

 Temperature is commonly represented in degrees in units of Fahrenheit (F) or Celsius (C).
 Below are formulas for converting between the units.